FoolCode/SphinxQL-Query-Builder/README.md

 ## Code Quality

 The majority of the methods in the package have been unit tested.
+The unit tests are run both in PHP and HHVM.

-The only methods that have not been tested are single queries such as `flushRtIndex`, but these are independent and should work fine.
+The only methods that have not been fully tested are the Helpers, which are mostly simple shorthands for SQL strings.

-We have tested our package locally and remotely with Travis-CI:
+We test our package locally and remotely with Travis-CI:

 [![Build Status](https://travis-ci.org/FoolCode/SphinxQL-Query-Builder.png)](https://travis-ci.org/FoolCode/SphinxQL-Query-Builder)